 I would rather walk with a friend in the dark, than alone in the light

 Mandy Hale, blogger turned New York Times best-selling author and speaker, says that there are two things we will never have to chase: true friends and true love.
-I am not sure whether “friends” and “love” are really two things or we might say that the thing is “love” and the other, i.e. friends, is one of its embodiments.
+I am not sure whether “friends” and “love” are really two things or we might say that the idea is “love” and the other, i.e., friends, is one of its embodiments.
 Anyway, I would endorse another Mandy’s saying that it does not make any sense to try to extend a friendship that was only meant to be a season into a lifetime.
-True love never ends, so does true friendship; it has a lifetime warranty.
+True love never ends, neither does true friendship; it has a lifetime warranty.

 True love should be a discovery, an adventure, and like most adventures, we do not know that we are having one until we realize that we are right in the middle of it.
 Anthony de Mello once told a story about some people perishing from thirst on a raft off the coast of Brazil.
-They did not know that the water they were floating on was fresh water.
+They did not know that the water they were floating on was freshwater.
 The river was coming out into the sea with such a force that it went out for a long distance.
 Alas, perhaps they did not even try to taste the water out of their privation.